apache/mesos/docs/upgrades.md

 In order to upgrade a running cluster:

-Note: This upgrade requires a system reboot for slaves that use Linux cgroups for isolation.
+**NOTE**: This upgrade requires a system reboot for slaves that use Linux cgroups for isolation.

 * Install the new master binaries and restart the masters.
 * Upgrade the schedulers by linking the latest native library and mesos jar (if necessary).